Applications for the 20 week on-campus course have now closed.

 College of Biomedical and Life Sciences

-- Biosciences (undergraduate and postgraduate taught only, including MRes)
+- Biosciences (UG and PGT only, including MRes)

 College of Physical Sciences and Engineering

 We regret that these schools do not accept the 20-week course:

 - Social Sciences

 - Pharmacy and Pharmaceutical Sciences

 - Develop your language and skills to prepare you for your academic course at Cardiff University.

 - Include a full teaching programme and course materials that will cover the skills of academic reading, writing, listening, and speaking.
 The course also features 'guided practice' materials which provide extra opportunities to develop key areas of academic language and skills.
 These are supplemented by self-study materials that you may wish to practise in your own time to check your understanding of different aspects of the course.

 - Offer every student a rich classroom experience: you will be placed in a group of students for your lessons with our experienced and qualified tutors.
 We hope that you will enjoy working both individually and with the other students in your group as you develop your skills together.

 - Provide tutorials with your teacher and individual feedback on your progress.